SynapseFI/SynapseGo/README.md

 # Synapse-Go
 Go-based API wrapper for Synapse v3 REST API.
 This library handles the user authentication process.
-As long as a user has been previously authenticated, further authentication is not necessary in the development flow.
+As long as a the user's fingerprint is registered, further authentication is not necessary in the development flow.

 ## Documentation